JohannHelbert/Study-Social/README.md

 ### Code Used

-This project was created using methods taught in the Code Institutes walkthrough project for Boutique Ado.
+This project was created using methods taught in the Code Institutes walkthrough project.

-The code to create the image zoom on the products page was taken from [Thdoan Magnify JS](https://thdoan.github.io/magnify/)

-### Content

-Content for the site was written by Kera Cudmore, save for product descriptions, which were adapted from the product descriptions on the Groves website.
+I used this youtube video tutorial to create this site > https://www.youtube.com/watch?v=PtQiiknWUcI&t=18679s

 ### Media

-* [Groves & Banks Ltd](https://www.grovesltd.co.uk/) - For allowing me [permission](documentation/readme/groves-permission.png) to use any of the images of their products from their website.

-* [Noimage](https://www.canva.com/search/templates?q=lighthouse) - Created for free on Canva, utilising their design elements (Elegant minimalistic logo with lighthouse for seafood cafe) in the colour theme of my site.
+* I used a standard avatar profil image from google.

 ### Acknowledgments

-I would like to acknowledge the following people who have helped me with completing this project:

-* My family for their patience and support whilst working on my final project.
-* My Code Institute mentor [Adegbenga Adeye](https://github.com/deye9).
-* Nerd Alert for their constant support and encouragement while completing this project.
-* The Code Institute Tutors who assisted me with troubleshooting when I was stuck on a particularly difficult bug.